How to Become a Licensed Counselor in South Dakota

 What Are the Examination Requirements to Become a Counselor in South Dakota?

 The board accepts passing scores from the National Counselor Examination (NCE), which is administered by the National Board for Certified Counselors.
 This is the industry-standard examination, which covers the general counseling topics you studied during your course work.
 It is a 200 question test with multiple choice answers, and you will have 4 hours to complete it.

 Note: To learn more about becoming a licensed counselor in the state of South Dakota, please visit the South Dakota Department of Social Services.

-The state of South Dakota had 230 mental health counselors, 350 rehabilitation counselors and 550 substance abuse counselors employed in May of 2011, as reported by the Bureau of Labor Statistics.
-Their median annual salaries ranged from $36,030 to $40,650, which is significantly higher than the national average.
+The state of South Dakota had 1,550 mental health, substance abuse, and behavioral disorder counselors employed in May of 2022, as reported by the Bureau of Labor Statistics.
+This group earned an average annual salary of $48,160.
+At this time, there were also 300 rehabilitation counselors in South Dakota, a group with an average annual salary of $47,890.
 Pay typically increases with experience and can be dependent upon your location within the state.

 - South Dakota Psychologist Licensing

 - South Dakota Marriage and Family Therapist Licensing

 2022 US Bureau of Labor Statistics and Dakota Department of Labor and Regulation job market trends and salary figures for substance abuse, behavioral disorder, and mental health counselors and rehabilitation counselors are based on national data, not school-specific information.
 Conditions in your area may vary.
 Data accessed August 2023.